Back

 4. A food delivery aggregator

-Thanks to the pandemic, the food delivery app market has been growing.
-According to Business of Appshttps://www.businessofapps.com/data/food-delivery-app-market/, the total revenue from such apps in the US alone reached $26.5 billion in 2020 brought by 111 million active users.
-And the projected revenue from such apps will be $42 billion by 2025, which means that this market niche is pretty promising for startups.
+Due to the pandemic, the food delivery app market has been growing.
+According to Business of Apps, the total revenue from these apps in the US alone reached $26.5 billion in 2020 brought by 111 million active users.
+And the projected revenue will be $42 billion by 2025, which means that this market niche is promising for startups.
 These apps work with different restaurants and shops and they vary in prices — that’s why users often have to download 10 different apps to satisfy all their needs.
 You can solve this problem by making a convenient aggregator — at least within one city.
-You can show the largest amount of food vendors and allow users to compare prices and delivery time.
+You can show the largest number of food vendors and allow users to compare prices and delivery wait times.
 Another good idea is adding several search filters so users could find the best option for their situation.

 We made a food delivery app concept.
 The dark theme is convenient to use at any time of day and big bright pictures make it easier to choose the most appetizing option.